-7.1.2.6 Minimum Flows on the Yuba River Downstream of the Narrows 2 Powerhouse and Narrows 2 Full Bypass
+7.1.2.9 Minimum Flows on the Yuba River Downstream of the Narrows 2 Powerhouse and Narrows 2 Full Bypass (YCWA's Proposed Condition AR3)

-Under YCWA's proposed Condition AR3, Maintain Streamflows Downstream of Narrows 2 Powerhouse and Narrows 2 Full Bypass, the required conference year flows for the Yuba River near Smartsville and near Marysville are different from under the No Action Alternative.
-Table 7.1-5 shows the new conference year flows for the Yuba River near Smartsville and Marysville.
+Under YCWA's proposed Condition AR3, the required conference year flows for the Yuba River near Smartsville and near Marysville are slightly modified from the Yuba Accord in Conference Years.
+Table 7.1-8 shows the proposed required flows for the Yuba River near Smartsville and Marysville, based on the Water Year type schedules defined in YCWA's proposed Condition WR3.